 - Cover oregano with a tray, rack, or trivet to prevent it from flying around (alternatively, tie with a heat-safe tie)

-- If additional time is needed, add in 1-minute increments and check frequently to prevent overcooking
+- Cook on air fryer setting for 3 minutes at 350°F. Oregano should appear dry and break easily when touched.
+If additional time is needed, add in 1-minute increments and check frequently to prevent overcooking

 - Once removed from the air fryer, separate the oregano leaves and stems by holding the base of the stem in one hand.
 Then, gently run your other hand down the stem towards the top, while holding it over a plate or bowl